Proteus EIDO Multi-Parameter Water Quality Sensors

 Stock Check Availability

-The EIDO is a low cost, real-time sensing platform, specifically designed for the measurement of organic water quality parameters.
+The EIDO is a low cost, real-time sensing platform, specifically designed for monitoring organic water quality parameters including BOD, COD, TOC and Coliforms (total, E. coli or fecal).
 Following the success of the award-winning Proteus, the EIDO has been specifically designed as a low-cost option for the measurement of organic parameters.
 The EIDO has been designed for its ease of use, reliable data and economical operation even in the toughest applications.
 Available in two sizes, the EIDO 30 provides turbidity, TSS, temperature and two fluorometers; while the EIDO 35 provides turbidity, TSS, temperature and up to four fluorometers.

 BOD Parameter Specifications